matdombrock/moonforge/README.md

 ### `mem_get(mem_index)`
 Gets a value from the memory array at the given index.
 - Values are returned as floats or integers depending on how they were set.
+- The default value for each memory location is `-1.0`.
 - See `mem_set()` for more info.
 ```lua
 -- Get the value at index 1